Eosinophilic oesophagitis (EoE)

 Diagnosis

-A diagnosis of eosinophilic oesophagitis (EoE) should be considered in the presence of chronic symptoms of oesophagus dysfunction.3 Diagnosis of EoE usually involves an endoscopy and biopsies performed by a gastroenterologist.1-3 The endoscopy involves the insertion of an endoscope (a tube with a light and attached camera) to examine the oeosphagus and to take tissue samples (biopsy).
+A diagnosis of EoE should be considered in the presence of chronic symptoms of oesophagus dysfunction.3 Diagnosis of EoE usually involves an endoscopy and biopsies performed by a gastroenterologist.1-3 The endoscopy involves the insertion of an endoscope (a tube with a light and attached camera) to examine the oeosphagus and to take tissue samples (biopsy).
 The tissue samples are examined by a pathologist to identify if there is accumulation of eosinophils (a type of white blood cell) – the presence of more than 15 eosinophils per high-power field (hpf) is indicative of EoE;1,3 however other possible causes of increased eosinophils still need to be ruled out.3

-The Updated International Consensus Diagnostic Criteria for Eosinophilic Esophagitis (Proceedings of the AGREE Conference)3 was developed in 2018 by paediatric and adult physicians and researchers from gastroenterology, allergy, and pathology subspecialties representing 14 countries, including Australia.
+The Updated International Consensus Diagnostic Criteria for Eosinophilic Esophagitis (Proceedings of the AGREE Conference) was developed in 2018 by paediatric and adult physicians and researchers from gastroenterology, allergy, and pathology subspecialties representing 14 countries, including Australia.

 Treatment